MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-round.md

 | 0 |  The number is rounded to the nearest integer.
 For example, `Round( 12.37, 0 )` returns 12. |
 | Less than 0 | The number is rounded to the left of the decimal separator.
 For example, `Round( 12.37, -1 )` returns 10. |

 These functions support single-column tables.
 If you pass a single number, the return value is the rounded version of that number.
 If you pass a single-column [table](../working-with-tables.md) that contains numbers, the return value is a single-column table of rounded numbers.
-If you have a multi-column table, you can shape it into a single-column table, as [working with tables](../working-with-tables.md) describes.
+The *DecimalPlaces* paraemter can be a single value or a single-column table.
+If the single-column table has less values that the *Number*, zero is used for the remaining values.
+Use [**ShowColumns**](function-table-shaping.md) and other table shaping functions to extract a single-column table from a larger table.

 ## Syntax
 **Round**( *Number*, *DecimalPlaces* )<br>**RoundDown**( *Number*, *DecimalPlaces* )<br>**RoundUp**( *Number*, *DecimalPlaces* )